 Who can apply

-- All BOU members, as well as non-members residing and working in low or middle income countries are eligible to apply.
+- All BOU members, as well as non-members residing and working in low or middle income countries (World Bank classification) are eligible to apply.

 - Principal Investigators can submit one application per year and must be employed by an academic institution, independent research organisation or non-governmental organisation.

 - Although students are not eligible to apply, their main supervisor may apply on behalf of their project.

 - We welcome applications from anyone fulfilling the above requirements who research the movements and migrations of birds